Summer Crevasse Rescue & Glacier Travel

 Public Course Dates:

-The day will end at approximately 4:30pm with a course debrief and discussion of next steps for the students.
+The day will end at approximately 4:30pm with a course debrief and a discussion of what the next steps will be for students.

 If you require rentals or need to purchase equipment, we have teamed up with the experts at the Escape Route Alpine Demo Centre.
 Follow the link HERE to purchase or rent gear for this course!